rvandervort/albums_and_media/README.md

 # Tech Specs
 Rails 4.2.6

-SQLite preferred, Postgres OK
+SQLite is preferred.
+Postgres is ok.

-Anything can be changed if you think it's needed, including gemfile, database schema, configs, etc.
+Anything can be changed if you think it's needed, including the gemfile, database schema, configs, etc.

 # Getting Started